trenthuber/cbs/README.md

 void build(char *path);
 ```

-The `build()` function allows one build file to run another build file.
-The name of the directory that contains the build file being run is passed to the function either as a relative path or an absolute path.
-You can think of this function as changing to that directory and running the build executable located therein. `build()` will only recompile a build executable it if it can't find the build executable in that directory.
+The `build()` function allows one build executable to run another build executable.
+The name of the directory that contains the build executable being run is passed to the function by a relative or absolute path.
+You can think of this function as changing to that directory and running the build executable located therein. `build()` will only recompile the build file it if it can't find the build executable in that directory.

 If the current directory is passed to `build()`, then it will *recompile its own build file* before rerunning *itself*.
 Thus, including a statement like `build("./");` at the beginning of your build file means you don't have to manually recompile that build file every time you modify it.